Reading Smart Meters: IR, D0 & SML Explained Simply

 The result:

-What does "reading a smart meter" actually mean?
+What does "reading a Smart Meter" actually mean?

-Many people confuse reading with extracting data:
+Many confuse reading off with reading out:

-- Reading = Note the counter reading from the display (e.g. 1.8.0)
+- Reading off = noting down the meter reading from the display (e.g. 1.8.0 - what that means you can find out here)

 - current power value (kW)

-- Total consumption (kWh)
+- total consumption (kWh)

-- temporal progressions
+- temporal profiles

-- Partial feed-in values for PV systems
+- in some cases, feed-in values for PV systems

-The IR interface: standard for digital electricity meters
+The IR interface: Standard for digital electricity meters

-Almost all modern digital electricity meters in Germany have an optical infrared (IR) interface .
+Almost all modern digital electricity meters in Germany have an optical infrared interface (IR).

 Via this interface:

-- No structural changes are necessary.
+- no structural changes are necessary

 Advantage:

-✔ Easy
+✔ Simple

 ✔ Contactless

-✔ No modifications to the electrical installation
+✔ No interventions in the electrical installation

-D0 interface – what does that mean?
+D0 interface – what does it mean?

 The so-called D0 interface describes the protocol through which many electricity meters send their data via the IR interface.